Demo-For-Test/simple-interest-calculator/README.md

-# Simple Interest Calculator Project
+# Simple Interest Calculator

-This project is a Bash-based Simple Interest Calculator that computes simple interest using user inputs for principal, rate of interest, and time period.
+This project is a Bash script to calculate simple interest.

 ## Formula
-Simple Interest = (Principal × Rate × Time) / 100
+Simple Interest = (Principal * Rate * Time) / 100

+## Inputs
+- Principal amount
+- Rate of interest
+- Time period

-## Purpose
+## How to Run
-This project is part of a Git and GitHub final assignment demonstrating repository management, scripting, and version control skills.
+Run the script using:
+bash simple-interest.sh